mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 I have a small service, called "widget service" and we are taking in a request, modifying some internal fields, updating the persistence model, and returning if the operation was a success or not.
 Like I said, the code here doesn't matter.
 More importantly, it's what code _means_ to my organization that matters.

 So we as code shipping merchants, have our payload, the widget service.
-We need to ensure (with an E) that it gets the point A to point B without sinking, being abducted by pirates, or bis swallowed up by Poseidon himself.
+We need to ensure (with an E) that it gets the point A to point B without sinking, being abducted by pirates, or being swallowed up by Poseidon himself.

 So what do we do?
 We need to make sure that the code I've written does what I think it will do.